-Every person deserves the very earliest look at their health status rather than waiting for a disease process to be diagnosed.
+Every person deserves to look at their health status rather than waiting for a disease process to be diagnosed.
 Waiting until after symptoms have manifested is often too late to reverse the outcome.

 The Professionals at Lisa’s Thermography and Wellness want to do something about this.

-Instead of disease detection, we call Thermography “Health Discovery” – a very important part of your preventive wellness program.
-Thermography detects inflammation, which is oftentimes the very first spark of a potential health problem.
-Thermography can give you the very earliest look at the status of your health – in many cases long before you feel any symptoms or before a specific test is able to diagnose an actual disease.
+Instead of disease detection, we call Thermography “Health Discovery” – a very important part of your wellness program.
+Thermography see’s inflammation, which is oftentimes the very first spark of a potential health problem.
+Thermography can give you a look at the status of your health – in many cases long before you feel any symptoms or before a specific test is able to diagnose an actual disease.
 In a nutshell, thermography can see your body asking for extra help.

-The good news is that Thermography can give you an early warning;
+The good news is that Thermography can give you a warning;

 the bad news is that you may not take it seriously enough to do something about it.